Germany: AfD leaders pick Weidel for chancellor candidate – DW – 09/27/2024

 Since being founded a decade ago, the AfD has grown to become a significant force in Germany's political landscape.
 Initially founded as a eurosceptic party, it has become more radical and focused on issues such as immigration.

-The party made major gains in three recent state elections, even coming first in the eastern state of Saxony.
+The party made major gains in the European Parliament elections in June, as well as in three recent state elections, even coming first in the eastern state of Thuringia.

 nm/msh (AFP, dpa)